 The art quilt's main focus is shape.
 Pieces of cloth are cut into shapes, and these are arranged intuitively, then sewn in place as in the exploration of abstract art.
 Some of my work is representational where the process of arranging is more deliberate to create an illusion of a specific subject.
 The composed quilt top is then layered with batting and backing, and the improvisational process of machine quilting begins.
 The resulting stitched lines crisscross and radiate around the shapes, enhancing the composition with texture and emphasis.

 Inspiration comes from various sources, both visual and intellectual.
-Sometimes an idea just bursts into my mind, and I can’t rest until I transform it into an art quilt.
-My camera is a trusty companion for visual documentation.
+Sometimes an idea just bursts into my mind, and I can’t rest until it is transformed into a textile interpretation.
+My iPhone is a trusty companion for documentation.
 It records interesting bits of the world around me, revealing curious combinations of color, shape and line.
 With ideas and visual stimulation to inspire me, I find the meaning in doing.
 This makes my passing sensations and ideas tactile and permanent.
 My hands show me the way.

 Robert Jacoby has been an active, award winning artist since the mid-1980s focusing first on figurative drawing and painting, then moving to abstraction in 2010.
 His transition was initially to explore “duende,” the internal force inherent to flamenco which inspires blazing performance.
 It led to a freewheeling, unpredictable style, guided by instinctive responses to emerging composition and color, but always seeking forceful expression.
 He is largely self-taught, supplemented by longstanding associations with regional art schools.
 A broad selection of his abstract work can be found at: Paintings by Robert Jacoby (www.jacobyart.com).

 Sheila Kaczmarek studied art at St. Martin's School of Art, London, UCLA, Calif and the Academie des Beaux Arts, Brussels.
-She has taught art for over 20 years.
-She is a founder member of City Gallery, is President of the Guilford Art League and serves on the board of the New Haven Paint and Clay Club.
+She has taught art for over 30 years.
+She is a founder member of City Gallery, and is President of the Guilford Art League.

-She works with mixed media including transferred photographic images.
+She works with paint and mixed media to create abstract forms.
 Her interest lies in both the process of layering and in stripping away surfaces.
-She apprenticed in the ceramic studio of the Guilford Art Center for 5 years and works with clay incorporating it with paint, metal and encaustic wax.
-Recently she has been intrigued by the complexity which can arise from assembling multiple forms
+She also apprenticed in the ceramic studio of the Guilford Art Center for 5 years and now works with clay as well, incorporating it with paint, metal and encaustic wax.
+Her sculptures relate to forms in nature.

 This work is about the perception of the line, its placement on the paper and the effect it has on the space surrounding it.
 All marks are line; it is everywhere and everything.